spotlightpa/poor-richard/content/news/2024-10-08-SPLDEFOORGEN24.md

 <a href="https://www.defoor4pa.com/meet-tim">Website</a>

-A Dauphin County native, DeFoor graduated from Penn State University, the University of Pittsburgh, and the Harrisburg University of Science and Technology.
+A Dauphin County native, DeFoor graduated from the University of Pittsburgh and the Harrisburg University of Science and Technology.

 DeFoor, 62, served as a special agent for the state attorney general’s office, investigating Medicaid fraud.
 He was also a fraud investigator and internal auditor for UPMC and for several federal contractors.